nutanix/terraform-provider-nutanix/website/docs/r/vm_cdroms_insert_eject_v2.html.markdown

 * `vm_disk_reference.vm_reference`: (Required) This is a reference to a VM.

-See detailed information in [Nutanix VMs CDROM Insert Eject](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).
+See detailed information in [Nutanix VMs CDROM Insert Eject V4](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).